 - The officers of the Society (with the exception of the President, President Elect and Past President who normally hold post for two years) and ordinary members of the committee shall retire annually, but be eligible for re-election.

-- The President may not hold office for more than two (2) consecutive years.
+- The President will normally not hold office for more than two (2) consecutive years.

 - The President Elect shall become President upon completion of the President's period of office.